-Freeing up our thinking today means that you can generate more strategic options that might otherwise have emerged than if you used only traditional planning processes.
+Freeing up our thinking today means that you can generate more strategic options that might otherwise have emerged than if you used only conventional planning processes.
 Using environmental scanning output and working as a group, staff can share their views about the future of their organisation, which provides additional rich data to consider prior to making strategic decisions.

-But…strategic thinking is only useful if it enhances decision making today.
+Strategic thinking is only useful if it enhances decision making today.
 Foresight approaches include particular tools to ground strategic thinking in the realities of decisions that have to be made today so that practical outcomes are achieved.

 How to think strategically?

 Scenario thinking is a tool that lets you explore possible and plausible operating environments for your organisation, and to identify opportunities and challenges that you need to begin preparing for today.

 The first step in building a strategic thinking capacity though is to do environmental scanning.
 If you don’t scan, then you are not finding the signals of change in the external environment – the trends and drivers of change that are likely to have a significant impact on the way you do business in the future.
 Remember, that what seems reasonable today probably won’t be seen as reasonable in the future.
 Your business model today probably won’t work in the future.

 Combining scanning with scenarios allows you to think strategically about what’s coming for your organisation, and what actions you will take today to be futures ready.

 Contact Maree Conway if you would like to know more about using scanning and scenarios to build your organisation’s capacity to face the future.